Have you ever met a kid who doesn’t love water balloons?

 Didn’t think so!

 Seems like as soon as winter is over my kids start begging me to buy them.
-When your kids start asking too, bust out one of these super fun water balloon activities your kids will love!
+When your kids start asking too, bust out one of these super fun water balloon games your kids will love!

 This post contains affiliate links.